phamnhungoctuan/confidential-bomb/README-coding.md

 * The board is packed into a **64-bit bitmap** → only **1 ciphertext** stored on-chain.
 * Gas efficient, simpler verification, less storage.

+---

 ### Why `euint64`?

-Refer: `contract/contracts/ConfidentialBomb.sol`
+Refer: `contracts/ConfidentialBomb.sol`

 * Each bit = one tile (bomb or safe).
 * Fits perfectly in **64 tiles max**.
 * Uses `euint64` type in FHEVM for efficient encrypted computation.

+---

 ### Why Web Worker for Encryption?

 * FHE encryption is CPU-heavy.
-* Done in a **Web Worker** to keep the UI responsive (progress bars, animations).
+* Done in a **Web Worker** to keep the UI smooth.
-* Main thread stays free for React rendering.
+* Main thread stays free for React rendering, progress bars, animations.

+---

 ## Gameplay Flow